freedomofpress/securedrop-workstation-docs/docs/admin/hardware.rst

 - Otherwise, follow the instructions below to ensure that the BIOS is up to date.

-Network devices (Ethernet and Wi-Fi) will not immediately work out of the box and require a one-time manual configuration on install.
-After Qubes starts for the first time, when ``sys-net`` fails to start, follow the instructions below for the :ref:`thinkpad_t490`.
+The Ethernet controller will not immediately work out of the box and require a one-time manual configuration on install.
+After Qubes starts for the first time, when ``sys-net`` fails to start, follow the instructions below for the :ref:`thinkpad_t490`, but only for the ``dom0:00_1f.6`` Ethernet device.

 .. _thinkpad_t490: